Using cherry-pick to select specific commits for your Pull Request.

 2. Switch to a new branch

 3. Verify if you are in the new branch

 Use git cherry-pick to pick up the commits into the new branch which is the branch that you are in now

 Note: COMMIT-ID can be found in that commit page in Azure DevOps or GitHub.
 Copy the ID and paste it here:

 If there is any conflict, resolve and merge all differences in VS Code or Visual Studio.

-6. Continue to user cherry-pick if more commits is needed
+6. Continue to use cherry-pick if more commits are needed

 git cherry-pick --continue :wq git cherry-pick COMMIT-ID